Cleveland Bay Recycled Water Treatment Facility

 Industrial demand is anticipated to increase over the next 3-5 years.
 Recycled water produced during the early years of operation will supplement potable water usage for community irrigation requirements.

 An estimated $25M project budget over the next two years has been allocated, with works planned to start to commence in mid-2022 once detailed design is complete.
-The new RWTF is planned to be operating by April 2023.
+The new RWTF is planned to be operating by end of 2023.